Are you part of the collective groan that rolls across the land every time someone mentions the word networking as the key to a successful job search?

 So, how do you make this work for you?

-- Strategically, look for temporary gigs in organizations where you want to work.
+- Look for temporary gigs in organizations where you want to work.

-- Once you’re inside, get to know people and climb the learning curve as quickly as you can.
+- Once you’re inside, get to know people and climb the learning curve quickly.

 - Find out what constitutes “a good job” and do it.

-- When you feel sure you like the company, share your interest in a permanent, full-time job.
+- When you know you like the company, share your interest in a “real job.”

-- Then, ask your contacts how to learn about openings and ask them to recommend you.
+- Finally, ask your contacts how to find openings and to recommend you.

 Find Jobs Before They’re Posted